dhmunro/dudley/README.md

 layout can document the meaning of every variable in the problem state, making it a quick reference guide for code users as well as developers.
 Often, thinking about how to store a problem state most concisely and efficiently feeds back and improves code data structure designs.
+This feature is also useful for informal sharing of data sets among collaborators.

 Dudley features:

 * Very simple data model consists of multidimensional arrays and containers that are either dicts of named members or lists of anonymous members (like JSON objects and arrays).
 * Human readable layout description encourages you to think carefully about how you store your data.
 By adding comments a layout file you can document your data.
 * Libraries are very lightweight compared to HDF5 or PDB.
 * Fully compatible with numpy/scipy.
 * Array dimensions can be parameters stored in the data stream so that a single layout can describe many different datasets.
   You can easily design and describe small datasets to exchange information with collaborators.
-  * Support for data compression and arrays of references to data or containers.
+* Support for data compression.

 ## Data model overview